syall/SIPF/README.md

 ### Usage

-To pull in the `QUEKO-benchmark` repository, run `git pull  on recurse-submodules`.
+To pull in the `QUEKO-benchmark` repository, run `git submodule update --init --recursive`.

 Run `make` (or `make debug` for debug symbols) to produce the `mapper` executable.